Barefoot Blessings – When God Says You Have Enough

 The money given that day would buy supplies for a particular preschool in Africa the leaders had designated.
 Did you know it only takes an average of twenty-nine dollars a year for a typical African child to attend preschool, where they are fed one small bowl of soup?
 I wondered if that included shoes.
 Probably not.

 We left filled with barefoot blessings–not full with food, but with the assurance that God was there that day–and with a new awareness that we have so much–too much.
-And that we all can share more.
+And that we all can share our blessings more.

 Enough Opportunity